-- 1. Physical and Operational Characteristics - a.
+1. Physical and Operational Characteristics

+a.
 Performance requirements:

-The device should be replaceable and removable for sanitary reasons until the surgical drain collects less than 25 - 30 cc of fluid [2][4] and the drain can be removed.
+The device should be replaceable and removable for sanitary reasons until the surgical drain collects less than 25 - 30 cc of fluid, which can take 1 to 5 weeks [2][4].
+Once the drainage amount is consistently below 25 - 30 cc of fluid, the drain can be removed.
 The device should also prevent displacement of the surgical drain tube, especially during patient movement or when pulled on.
 In addition, the device should relieve the tension created at the attachment site of the surgical drain tube.
 It will also be necessary that the device is biocompatible with the skin to avoid irritation when in use.
 Lastly, the device will need to follow certain FDA protocols highlighted in section 3a.